Tap and pay on Adelaide Metro trams is:

 Tap-and-pay doesn’t replace your metroCARD or Seniors Card: it’s simply a different way for people to pay their fare.
 If you have a metroCARD, Seniors Card or a 14-day or 28-day pass, ignore the new validator and just keep validating your trips the way you usually do.

 It is very unlikely that you will accidentally validate your credit/debit card or smart device if you are simply standing near the tap and pay validator.
 However, if you think you have been accidentally charged, please call the Adelaide Metro InfoLine on 1300 311 108 (open 7am-8pm daily) for help.

-Currently, only the validators near the centre doors have tap and pay.
-Please make sure you are using the right validator.
-As we more new validators are installed on trams and buses, look for the labels on them to check if they accept credit card or only metroCARDS.
+Currently, only the validators near the centre doors have tap and pay, so please make sure you are using the right validator.
+As we install more new validators, look for the labels to check if they accept credit card or only accept metroCARDS.

 If you are using the right validator and your payment isn’t working:

 If you have used your card or device to recently tap and pay for other things, such as in shops or restaurants, and it has stopped working, contact your bank for help.